byui-cit/learning-modules/modules/css/flexbox/ponder1.md

 ![Media card large](../../../../img/flexbox-media-card-lg.webp)

 1. Inside of the section `media-card__container` add a `section` with a class of `media-card`.
-The crad is going to be made up of an image and a title and text.
+The card is going to be made up of an image and a title and text.
 Add two more `div`s to hold that content.
 2. Add a class of `media-card__image` to the first div, then add an `img` element to it.
-You can use `` for the source.
+You can use `https://byui-cit.github.io/learning-modules/img/bechler-topo.png` for the source, or any image you want really.
 3. Add a class of `media-card__content` to the other div.
 Add an `h3` and a `p`.
 Those can really say anything.
 Grab some of these instructions if you can't think of anything to add.
 4. Write the styles to format for the smaller screen first.
 Remember to identify the flex parent or container.
 Then add `display: flex;` to that element.
 Initially we want a direction of `column`, a `gap` between the flex items, and things centered horizontally.
 5. Check out our component.
 On small screens it actually looks just like we want it to...but as the screen gets wider the elements just get bigger and bigger.
 The easiest way to fix this would be to use a simple media query.